octaviaisom/911-Calls/README.md

 ## Research Questions

 1. Which areas have the highest call volume?
-2. Is call volume consistent overtime?
+2. Is call volume consistent overtime?<br/>
         a.
-If not, what is causing outliers
+If not, what is causing outliers<br/>
 3. Which days of the week and times of the day have the highest call volumes
 4. When considering an individual call reason (Traffice, EMA, Fire), do the answers to the above questions differ